Skip to product information

 A = good

-Patterns and colors may vary from one bracelet to another
+Patterns and colors may vary from one bracelet to another.

-The name tourmaline comes from “turmali” or “turamali” which is in fact a Sinhalese name given to this fabulous stone from Sri Lanka by Dutch explorers at the beginning of the 18th century.
+The name tourmaline comes from "turmali" or "turamali", which is actually a Sinhalese name given to this fabulous stone from Sri Lanka by Dutch explorers in the early 18th century.

-In Sri Lanka, a legend says that tourmaline comes from the sky and during its descent to earth, it crossed a rainbow which transmitted its color variations.
-Which explains the origin of its name meaning “the stone of a thousand colors”.
+In Sri Lanka, a legend says that tourmaline came from the sky and, during its descent to earth, passed through a rainbow that gave it its color variations.
+This explains the origin of its name, meaning "the stone of a thousand colors".

 In fact, tourmaline has been known for millennia.
-In the 3rd century BC, we found traces of this stone.
-In Greece, it was Alexander the Great (356-323 BC) who brought this stone back from these expeditions.
+Traces of this stone can be found in the 3rd century BC.
+In Greece, Alexander the Great (356-323 BC) brought this stone back from his expeditions.
 However, tourmaline, due to its many colors, has very often been confused with other minerals.

 Thus, there are very few legends or myths attached to this stone due to its late identification.
-However, some tourmalines have piezoelectric properties, meaning they have an electric charge, negative at one pole and positive at the other pole.
+However, some tourmalines have piezoelectric properties, meaning they possess an electrical charge, negative at one pole and positive at the other.
 Tourmaline attracts particles to itself.

-When the philosopher Theophrastus (-322 to -288) describes a stone having the ability to attract pieces of straw or pieces of wood to itself, we understand that he is talking about tourmaline.
-Later in the 18th century, Dutch explorers used tourmaline to clean their pipes because the stone attracted ashes.
+When the philosopher Theophrastus (-322 to -288) described a stone with the ability to attract pieces of straw or wood to itself, we understand that he was talking about tourmaline.
+Later in the 18th century, Dutch explorers used tourmaline to clean their pipes, as the stone attracted ashes.

-For the record, in the 16th century, a Spanish conquistador discovered a green tourmaline in Brazil, which he identified as an emerald.
+As an anecdote, in the 16th century, a Spanish conquistador discovered a green tourmaline in Brazil, which he identified as an emerald.
 This discovery caused a rush in the Brazilian regions in search of these famous emeralds.
-The error was corrected in the 19th century and the emeralds were transformed into tourmalines.
+The error was corrected in the 19th century, and the emeralds were transformed into tourmalines.

-Many times confused with precious stones, tourmalines are therefore found in many jewelry, and even in the British crown.
-We can also mention the Timur Ruby, a 352-carat jewel that was thought to be a ruby until 1851, or the 170-carat Black Prince ruby which is actually a tourmaline.
+Often confused with precious stones, tourmalines are therefore found in many jewels, and even in the British crown.
+We can also mention the Timur Ruby, a 352-carat jewel thought to be a ruby until 1851, or the 170-carat Black Prince's Ruby, which is actually a tourmaline.

-Tourmaline is causing more and more enthusiasm among connoisseurs and collectors.
-Thus, the Empress of China Cixi (1861-1908) loved this stone so much that she began to collect it.
-She asked for sculptures, brooches, watch straps, rings, etc. to be made for her.
-Today it rests on a cushion of tourmalines.
+Tourmaline is increasingly popular with connoisseurs and collectors.
+Thus, Empress Cixi of China (1861-1908) loved this stone so much that she began to collect it.
+She asked for sculptures, brooches, watch clasps, rings, etc., to be made for her.
+Today, she rests on a cushion of tourmalines.

-The main deposits are located in Brazil, Afghanistan, Australia, Brazil, Russia, Thailand, Burma, Madagascar, India, and the United States.
+The main deposits are located in Brazil, Afghanistan, Australia, Russia, Thailand, Burma, Madagascar, India, and the United States.

 Blue tourmaline

-His astrological signs: Sagittarius, Aquarius, Pisces
+Its astrological signs: Sagittarius, Aquarius, Pisces

 Its chakra: the throat chakra